This article was originally published in July 2014 and updated in November 2022.

 Basic knowledge of how to edit HTML and CSS means a journalist can make their story look slick and is almost always required for subbing copy online.

-Beyond that, jnowledge of other advanced programming languages allow a journalist to create infographics which are very different from those created using old standards like Infogr.am Datawrapper
+Beyond that, knowledge of other advanced programming languages allow a journalist to create infographics which are very different from those created using old standards like Infogr.am or Datawrapper.

-Many CMSes offer SEO checkers, but the knowledge of how search engines pick up and promote stories is a valuable thing to gain for yourself.
+Many content management systems offer SEO checkers, but the knowledge of how search engines pick up and promote stories is a valuable thing to gain for yourself.